trish51/tab-summarizer/README.md

 2. Click **"Summarize this page"**
 3. Get a clean 3-point summary in seconds

-The extension extracts the page text and sends it to a Vercel serverless function, which forwards it to the Groq API (powered by Meta's Llama 3.1 8B model) and returns a summary.
+The extension extracts the page text and sends it to a Vercel serverless function, which forwards it to the Groq API and returns a summary.

 ## Tech Stack

-- **Frontend:** HTML, CSS, JavaScript (Chrome Extensions API - Manifest V3)
+- **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js serverless function hosted on Vercel
 - **AI:** Groq API running Meta's Llama 3.1 8B model
 - **Compatible browsers:** Chrome, Edge, Opera GX